serzhu/python_web/homeworks/homework_12/README.md

 ## Features

 - Register different users with roles ADMIN or USER
-- Each user can add, remove, update and find ONLY own contacts
+- Each user with role USER can add, remove, update and find ONLY own contacts
 - Each contact may have name, surname, email, phone number, date of birth and add information
 - Finding mechanism look if name or surname or email containing string
 - Each contact can find contacts with birthday in set period